Expanders graphs and sieving in combinatorial structures: Remarks and Further Applications

+Since this last probability is, for every~$L$, an upper bound on the probability that there is no monochromatic arithmetic progression in~$X_k$ with common difference~$q$ and length~$s$, Theorem~\ref{th.vdwlike} follows by setting for any fixed~$\eps>0$ and~$L\coloneqq \lceil k^{-1/2+\eps}\rceil$.

-We conclude by pointing out the following: van der Waerden's theorem~\cite{vdW27} ensures that, for each fixed positive integers $s$ and $c\ge3$, there exists an integer $N$ such that if $n\ge N$ then any $c$-coloring of $[n]$ yields a monochromatic arithmetic progression of length $s$.
-In the above setting, we impose two additional conditions: the common difference of the arithmetic progression and a constraint on its form: it must be contained in one of the sets $I_\ell$.
-Thus, van der Waerden's theorem does not guarantee the existence of such an arithmetic progression (even for large values of $t(R)$) and the aforementioned inequality is essentially an explicit lower bound on the speed of rarefaction of the colorings that do not yield a monochromatic arithmetic progression with the required properties.
-Furthermore, and as mentioned in the remarks about Section~\ref{sec:ordiso}, the uniformity of our estimate with respect to the number of colors $c$ is a quite interesting by-product of our approach.
+We conclude by pointing out the following: van der Waerden's theorem~\cite{vdW27} ensures that, for each fixed positive integer~$s$ and each integer~$c\ge3$, there exists an integer~$N$ such that if $n\ge N$ then any $c$-colouring of~$[n]$ yields a monochromatic arithmetic progression of length~$s$.
+In the above setting, we impose two additional conditions: the common difference of the arithmetic progression and a constraint on its form (it must be contained in one of the sets~$I_\ell$).
+Van der Waerden's theorem does not guarantee the existence of such an arithmetic progression and the aforementioned inequality is essentially an explicit lower bound on the speed of rarefaction of the colourings that do not yield a monochromatic arithmetic progression with the required properties.
+Furthermore, and as mentioned in the remarks about Subsections~\ref{sub:sol} and~\ref{sub:monotri}, the uniformity of the decay rate with respect to the number of colours~$c$ is a quite interesting by-product of our approach.